LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

 ###Part 2

 Create a one month calendar for a real or fictitious organization (a club, sports team, school, etc.).
-Choose a particular month and arrange the talbe so that the days of the week are across the top, each cell (aka td) has the number for the day of the month in it and the event.
+Choose a particular month and arrange the table so that the days of the week are across the top and each square has the number for the day of the month in it and the event.

 Your events table should contain the following:

-1. A header with the days of the week--use all seven.
+1. A header.
-   - Use `<thead>` and `<th>` elements.
+   - Use `<thead>`.
+   - There should be at least seven columns (one for each day of the week).
 2. A body.
    - Use `<tbody>`.
-   - Each cell, aka `<td>` element, should contian a number representing the day of the month.
+   - Each square, aka `<td>` element, should contian a number representing the day of the month.
+Put it in a location in the square that looks good--not right in front of the event.
-   - Events will also go in the `<td> elements.
+   - Put at least eight events in separate squares (days).
-   - Alt least one event should use a *colspan* attribute.
+   - Alt least one event should use a *rowpan* attribute.
-   - At least two events should use a *rowspan* attribute
+   - At least two events should use a *colspan* attribute.
-3. A footer
+3. A footer.
-   - Provide some kind of a summary in a row that contains one or more `<td>` elements with I attributes.
+   - Provide some kind of a summary in a row that contains one or more `<td>` elements with `<rowspan>`	 attributes.
 4. A caption that provides an appropriate title for the table.
 5. Apply styling to the events calendar.
    - Use a `<colgroup>` element to apply styling to at least one column.